 Virions contain two coat proteins that are encoded by an overlapping, in-frame DNA sequence, so that VP2 is identical in sequence to the carboxy portion of VP1.
 The major capsid protein, VP2, represents about 90% of virion protein.
 The genome is about 5 kb, linear, single-stranded DNA.
 Autonomous parvoviruses usually encapsidate primarily DNA strands complementary to viral mRNA; defective viruses tend to encapsidate DNA strands of both polarities with equal frequency into separate virions.

 There are two subfamilies of Parvoviridae: the Parvovirinae, which infect vertebrates, and the Densovirinae, which infect insects.
 The Parvovirinae comprise five genera.
 Human parvovirus B19 is the most common member of the Erythroparvovirus genus.
 The three human bocaviruses are in the Bocaparvovirus genus.
-Feline panleukopenia virus and canine parvovirus, both serious causes of veterinary diseases, are classified as members of the Protoparvovirus genus, as ...
+Feline panleukopenia virus and canine parvovirus, both serious causes of veterinary diseases, are classified as members of the Protoparvovirus genus, as are isolates from many ...